avast/rabbitmq-scala-client/README.md

 ## Migration

-There is a [migration guide](Migration-5-6.md) between versions 5 and 6.0.x.
-There is a [migration guide](Migration-6-6_1.md) between versions 6.0.x and 6.1.x.
-There is a [migration guide](Migration-6_1-7.md) between versions 6.1.x and 7.0.x.
+There exists a [migration guide](Migration-6_1-8.md) between versions 6.1.x and 8.0.x.
-There is a [migration guide](Migration-6_1-8.md) between versions 6.1.x and 8.0.x.
+There exists a [migration guide](Migration-8-9.md) between versions 8.x and 9.0.x.

 Please note that configuration from Typesafe/Lightbend config has been moved to [pureconfig module](pureconfig) since 8.x.